santos-elisa/santos-elisa/README.md

-**About me**

-In 2020, [Defined.ai](https://www.defined.ai/) offered me a position as a Linguist on an AI project.
-When I started to work for the company, I realized that I wanted to learn more about technology.

-It was the beginning of a new learning journey. 🚀

-You can learn more about my background in my [Linkedin](https://www.linkedin.com/in/santos-elisa) profile.
+Welcome to my Github portfolio!

+I am excited to share my projects and experience with you.
+Through my portfolio, you'll get a glimpse into my skills, expertise, and passion for technology.
+Take a look around and explore my projects.
+If you want to learn more about my background, you can also check out my [Linkedin](https://www.linkedin.com/in/santos-elisa) profile.
+If you have any questions or feedback, feel free to reach out.
+Thanks for visiting! 👩‍💻